 First of all, it is important to know that friendly fraud chargebacks are very common.
 Merchants report that they make up for around 1/3 of all the chargebacks they face.
 Banks, on the other hand, generally report much lower numbers.
 One reason is that cardholders are often able to convince their banks that their claim is legitimate, and the banks don’t care to ask the merchant about the issue.

-As a result, a friendly fraud chargeback can cost a merchant more than double the transaction amount in terms of the losses they face.
+Friendly fraud chargeback can cost a merchant more than double the transaction amount in terms of the losses they face.
 Not only that, but it also leads to an increase in the merchant’s chargeback ratio.
 This can then add up and bring about even more consequences, including the termination of their account as a merchant.
 So, there are plenty of additional costs that a merchant must bear because of careless and/or hostile claims from customers.

-How Can Merchants Prevent Friendly Fraud?
+How to Prevent Friendly Fraud?

 It’s not easy to prevent these claims completely, but merchants can take certain steps to minimize the number of chargebacks.

-- If you’re facing too many malicious chargebacks, it is important to start making a blacklist of customers who are abusing the system.
+• If you’re facing too many malicious chargebacks, it is important to start making a blacklist of customers who are abusing the system.
 This can help you prevent repeat offenses from the same customers.

-- To reduce the number of complaints that arise due to confusion, make sure to have a good customer service team at work.
+• To reduce the number of complaints that arise due to confusion, make sure to have a good customer service team at work.
 If you make it easy and simple for customers to get in touch with you via email or a phone call, they will be more likely to contact you and get the clarification they need instead of assuming you’ve tricked them.

-- Ensuring customer satisfaction is also vital to stop people from making false claims because they are not happy with their service.
+• Ensuring customer satisfaction is also vital to stop people from making false claims because they are not happy with their service.
 Keep them happy and offer a reasonable refund policy, so they get in touch with you before going to their bank.

 You can also fight false claims by making sure that you maintain all the documentation related to each order.
 This will help you submit the relevant information to the bank, which serves as evidence in your favor.
 If you keep everything on your side sorted, you can win a false chargeback case and prevent lost revenue.
 Services like Chargebackhit can do all the work for you in this regard and help you prevent and resolve fraudulent chargebacks with ease.